Menu

 Secretary

-Kristi Pashley has over 24 years of experience as an educator and maintains a true passion for the middle grades.
+Kristi Pashley has over 25 years of experience as an educator and maintains a true passion for the middle grades.
 She has held various roles throughout her career, teaching grades 1-8 and serving as an instructional coach for six years before becoming a school administrator.
-Kristi is currently in her 13th year as a K-8 school principal.
 Under her leadership, she saw an accelerated magnet school excel academically and culturally.
 During her tenure as principal, the school was the first in the district to earn the distinction of "National Blue Ribbon School."
 In addition, she successfully opened a dual language immersion (DLI) school recognized and applauded as a model DLI school by the Governor of Arizona.
+She is currently a middle school principal in the Humboldt Unified School District.

 Cynthia Salinas